 TGaz Editor: Change the following paragraphs on page 174 line 39 as follows

-When an LMR frame contains range measurement results measured from an I2R NDP and a R2I NDP, an RSTA that transmits the R2I LMR frame, or when negotiated, an ISTA that transmits an LMR frame, shall include the Secure HE-LTF Parameters element in the protected LMR frame.
-The Measurement SAC subfield in the Secure HE-LTF Parameters element in the protected LMR frame shall be set to the same value as in the SAC subfield in the Trigger Dependent User Info field in the Secure Sounding Ranging Trigger frame that solicited the I2R NDP and the R2I NDP.
-The Measurement Result LTF Offset subfield in the Secure HE-LTF Parameters element in the protected LMR frame shall be set to the same value as in the LTF Offset subfield of the STA Info field in the Ranging NDP Announcement frame that precedes the R2I NDP.
+When an LMR frame contains range measurement results measured from an I2R NDP or an R2I NDP, an RSTA that transmits the R2I LMR frame, or when negotiated, an ISTA that transmits an LMR frame, shall include the Secure HE-LTF Parameters element in the protected LMR frame.
+The Measurement SAC subfield in the Secure HE-LTF Parameters element in the protected LMR frame shall be set to the same value as in the SAC subfield in the Trigger Dependent User Info field in the Secure Sounding Ranging Trigger frame that solicited the I2R NDP from the ISTA receiving or transmitting this protected LMR frame.
+The Measurement Result LTF Offset subfield in the Secure HE-LTF Parameters element in the protected LMR frame shall be set to the same value as in the LTF Offset subfield of the STA Info field in the Ranging NDP Announcement frame that precedes the R2I NDP used by the ISTA for this measurement result.
 When an ISTA or RSTA receives the R2I or I2R protected LMR frame, the ISTA or RSTA shall compare the value of the Measurement Result LTF Offset subfield with the value of the LTF Offset subfield in the corresponding STA Info field of the Ranging NDP Announcement frame, and if these two values don’t match, the ISTA or RSTA shall discard the measurement results carried in the protected LMR frame.